 On the 10th of May 2023, Google announced that INP will replace FID (First Input Delay) in its Core Web Vitals.
 Both INP and FID are similar in that they measure page responsiveness, but FID has some shortcomings that INP addresses.
 Where as FID was pretty easy to keep under control, INP will be more challenging to optimize for since its a more comprehensive metric.

 Since INP's goal is to measure how responsive a page is, it does this by looking at interactions with a page and looking at how long they take.
 You can think of an interaction as when a visitor taps on a link, adds something to their cart, opens a menu, etc.

-If there are less than 50 interactions in total on a page, INP will be measured as the single longest interaction latency that occurs on that page.
-If there are more interactions, INP will be measured as the 98th percentile of interaction latency.
+If there are less than 50 interactions in total on a page, INP will be how long the single longest interaction took (interaction latency).
+If there are more than 50 interactions, INP will be the 98th percentile of interaction latency.

 Interaction latency measures the time from when a user interacts with a page (such as a tap, click, or press of a key) until the next frame is presented (meaning the user sees something different on their screen and gets the feedback that their interaction has triggered the change).
 This duration of time includes:

 INP considers all page interactions and the full interaction latency, where as FID measures the first interaction and only the input delay of that interaction - hence why FID measurements are faster and have lower thresholds.
 Since INP gives a much more accurate representation of a page's responsiveness, we wouldn't be surprised if INP replaced FID in the near future, when it's no longer an experimental metric (opinion).